Elstargo00/machine-data-analysis/README.md

 Let's take a quick look at the data.
 Notice the value of -1 in the table is just the logic behind implying that the "NaN" value has been sent from the sensor.
 We can interpret it as the machine is turning off.
 There are cases that positive voltage comes along with zero current.
 From this we really don't know what happend with the data.
 The fact that we know there are two event classes including: "MACHINE IS ON" and "MACHINE IS OFF"

-The analysing process have been described here:
+The analyzing process have been described here:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1vX9_k7IUAlyEpDuMpe55fUWbSmTmmpRN?usp=sharing)